hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/296_061_dr_nanjunda_rao.md

 I received your note this morning.
 As I am sailing for England tomorrow, I can only write a few hearty lines.
 I have every sympathy with your proposed magazine for boys, and will do my best to help it on.
-You ought to make it independent, following the same lines as the *Brahmavâdin*, only making the style and matter much more popular.
+You ought to make it independent, following the same lines as the *Brahmavādin*, only making the style and matter much more popular.
 As for example, there is a great chance, much more than you ever dream of, for those wonderful stories scattered all over the Sanskrit literature, to be